 This will be especially useful if you can’t afford to take your pooch to the groomers (for financial or other reasons), or you’d rather do it yourself.

 Boston Terriers are not a high maintenance dog breed when it comes to grooming.
 However, regular grooming will ensure your dog’s health and will keep infections at bay.

 Plus, a grooming routine is a great exercise to gain your dog’s trust and build a strong bond with your pooch (rather than another chore).
-Reward your Boston’s patience constantly during a grooming session with affection and some treats!
+Just remember to continuously reward your Boston’s patience during a grooming session with affection and some treats!